How to monitor the promotion of British values in your school

 • Mutual respect for and tolerance of those with different faiths and beliefs

-This is set out in the Department for Education's (DfE's) guidance on promoting British values as part of SMSC in maintained schools and part 2 of The Education (Independent School Standards) Regulations 2014 for academies and independent schools.
+Find more information in the Department for Education (DfE) guidance on promoting British values as part of SMSC for maintained schools, and part 2 of The Education (Independent School Standards) Regulations 2014 for academies and independent schools.